BLOG

 Kubernetes is hard, but lets make monitoring and alerting for Kubernetes simple!

-At iLert we are creating architectures composed of microservices and serverless functions that scale massively and seamlessly to guarantee our customers uninterrupted access to our services.
+At ilert we are creating architectures composed of microservices and serverless functions that scale massively and seamlessly to guarantee our customers uninterrupted access to our services.
 As many others in the industry we are relying on Kubernetes when it comes to the orchestration of our services.
-Responding fast to any kind of incident is an absolute must for our uptime platform as every second counts and we like to reduce complexity wherever possible, iLert’s Kubernetes agent and incident actions help us to respond to issues extremely fast.
+Responding fast to any kind of incident is an absolute must for our uptime platform as every second counts and we like to reduce complexity wherever possible, ilert’s Kubernetes agent and incident actions help us to respond to issues extremely fast.

 Introduction